geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 Entity instances are persisted as documents in a Firebase collection.
 In general, each entity has a corresponding collection: for example, all the Chapter entity documents are stored in a Firebase collection called chapters, all the Gardener entity documents are stored in a Firebase collection called gardeners, and so forth.

-Here is a snapshot of the Firestore console showing the entity collections:
+Here is a snapshot of the Firestore console showing the entity collections at that point in time:

 <img src="/img/develop/firestore/firestore-console.png"/>